You’re not perfect.

 It seemed that the market was always against me.

-This lead me to develop a trading mistake, taking my profits too early.
+This leads me to develop a trading mistake, taking my profits too early.

 Because I was fearful of losing, I quickly grab whatever profits were available.